Dineshkumarsammeta/Smart_Energy_Monitoring/README.md

 ⚠️ Disclaimer

+This project was originally built in 2010 as part of academic research at VIT University. which is part time project.
+In 2025, it has been refreshed for modernization and archival purposes — preserving the legacy work while adding reproducibility, documentation, and continuous integration (CI) examples.

 The RS485 serial communication code in this project communicates with particular hardware devices that are attached to a serial port (/dev/ttyUSB0).

 Crucial Information:

 For the code to function properly, an RS485 adapter or other appropriate device must be attached.

-Running this code in Continuous Integration (CI) will probably fail since CI systems, including GitHub Actions, are unable to access actual hardware.
+Running this code in Continuous Integration (CI) will likely fail since CI systems (including GitHub Actions) cannot access actual hardware.

-The repository is kept open to the public for demonstration and instructional purposes in order to highlight:
+The repository is kept open to highlight:

 Python (pyserial) handling of serial communication

 Methods for data gathering and logging

-Workflow example for tasks involving hardware
+Workflow examples for tasks involving hardware

 Suggestion:

-The script must be executed on a local computer with the relevant RS485 hardware attached in order to function properly.
+The script must be executed on a local machine with the relevant RS485 hardware attached in order to function properly.

-To replicate hardware input without the need for real devices, think about mocking the serial interface for automated runs or continuous integration testing.
+To replicate hardware input without requiring real devices, consider mocking the serial interface for automated runs or CI testing.
 ## 📊 Repository Health

 This project is under continuous improvement.